glebvinokurov/digitalhumanities/README.md

 ## My Objectives

-* to have a better understanding of the what digital humanities is and can do
+* to have a better understanding of what digital humanities is/are and can do
 * to learn which tools are available that may be useful for my own research
 * to learn about the visualization of literature-related data
 * to plan and shoot a demonstration video